mbodm/cdis/README.md

 ### Any additional suggestions?

-A small suggestion or "_How to switch the input source, by using the keyboard?_" (this is how i personally use the tool):
+A small suggestion or "_How to switch the input source by using the keyboard?_" (this is how i personally use the tool):

 Since `cdis.exe` is a CLI tool, you can use it in scripts or shortcuts.
 Personally, i created 2 different `cdis.exe --set [NUMBER]` Windows Desktop shortcuts (".lnk" files).
 One for each of my other 2 computers.
 For each Windows Desktop shortcut i defined a keyboard hotkey (right-click and select "Properties").
 In example something like "SHIFT+ALT+RIGHTARROW".
 This way you just need to press those keys on your keyboard, to quickly switch to another computer.
 Hint: You can also pin Windows Desktop shortcuts to "Start" or the Windows TaskBar.